getodk/docs/docs/collect-settings.rst

   :guilabel:`Moving backwards`
     If you disable moving backwards,
-    the enumerator cannot use the back button or :gesture:`swipe right` to move backwards through a form.
+    the enumerator cannot use the back button or swipe right to move backwards through a form.

     However, disabling this feature